oskarrough/alivefestival/README.md

 # Alive Festival

-This is source for the official Thy Alive Festival website --> http://alivefestival.dk
+This is website for Thy Alive Festival → http://alivefestival.dk

 ## Prerequisites